SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/General_DMA_configuration/Setting_up_HTTPS_on_a_DMA.md

 ## Configuring HTTPS settings in MaintenanceSettings.xml

-To configure a server to use HTTPS, a line needs to be added to the file *MaintenanceSettings.xml*.
+To configure a server to use HTTPS, a line needs to be added to the *MaintenanceSettings.xml* file.

 To do so:

 1. Stop the DataMiner software.

-1. On a DataMiner Agent, open the file *C:\\Skyline DataMiner\\MaintenanceSettings.xml*.
+1. On a DataMiner Agent, open *C:\\Skyline DataMiner\\MaintenanceSettings.xml*.

 1. Add an HTTPS tag with the necessary attributes.
 For example: